Hearing Voices Network

-Hearing Voices Networks, closely related to the Hearing Voices Movement, are peer-focused national organizations for people who hear voices (commonly referred to as auditory hallucinations) and supporting family members, activists and mental health practitioners.
+Hearing Voices Networks, closely related to the Hearing Voices Movement, are peer-focused national organizations for people who experience auditory hallucinations (namely, hearing voices) and supporting family members, activists and mental health practitioners.
 Members may or may not have a psychiatric diagnosis.
 Networks promote an alternative approach, where voices are not necessarily seen as signs of mental illness and regard hearing voices as a meaningful and understandable, although unusual, human variation.
 Voices are not seen as the problem, rather it is the relationship the person has with their voices that is regarded as the main issue.

 Development

 The first hearing voices network was founded in the Netherlands in 1987 by the Dutch psychiatrist Marius Romme, the science journalist, Sandra Escher, and voice hearer, Patsy Hage.
 This was followed by the founding of the UK network in 1988 based in Manchester, England.
 Subsequently networks have been established in 29 countries over the world, including Australia, Canada, the UK, and the United States.
 The first 15 years of the global networks' development is outlined by Adam James in his book Raising Our Voices (2001).

-The National and Regional Networks are affiliated with the international umbrella organization known as INTERVOICE (The International Network for Training Education and Research into Hearing Voices) and often referred to as the Hearing Voices Movement.
+The National and Regional Networks are affiliated with the international umbrella organization known as Intervoice (The International Network for Training Education and Research into Hearing Voices) and often referred to as the Hearing Voices Movement.
 Within these international networks, the combined experience of voice-hearers and professionals have overseen the development of ways of working with people who hear voices, drawing on the value of peer support and helping people live peacefully and positively with their experiences.